 National Job Outlook for Pharmacy Techs

 If you’re looking for an in-demand career, you’ll be excited to know that there’s a growing demand for pharmacy technicians.
-According to the Bureau of Labor Statistics, jobs are expected to grow 12% over the next decade, which is excellent news for those seeking employment in this field.
+According to the Bureau of Labor Statistics, pharmacy technician jobs

-When looking for employment, you’ll find ample opportunities across New Jersey.
-Because of the high urban population and its close proximity to NYC, the areas around Newark and Jersey City offer some of the best job opportunities in the state.
-This metro area actually boasts one of the highest levels of employment in the field.
+When looking for employment, you’ll find ample opportunities across the Garden State.
+Because of the high urban population and its close proximity to NYC, New Jersey’s metropolitan areas offer some of the best job opportunities in the state.

 How to Become a Pharmacy Technician

-Most pharmacy technician training programs take less than 1 year to complete, but you may also encounter associate degree programs which can run up to 2 years.
-The short training time of a shorter training program allows pharmacy techs get a job quickly and without accumulating lots of debt.
+Most pharmacy technician training programs take less than one year to complete, but you may also encounter two-year associate degree programs.
+A shorter training program, however, allows pharmacy techs get into the job market quickly – without accumulating as much debt.

 There are a few requirements you’ll need to meet before you can apply.
 Most schools require a high school diploma and you may also be required to complete a criminal background check.

-After completing the classroom education, students will often do a clinical internship.
-Students are paired with a pharmacy tech mentor in a hospital or retail pharmacy.
-These internships give future pharmacy techs the hands-on experience they need to get ahead of other applicants.
+After completing the classroom education, students will often do a clinical internship at a hospital or retail pharmacy.
+There, they’ll be paired with a pharmacy tech mentor to assist in providing the hands-on experience future pharmacy techs need to get ahead of other applicants.

-Certification shows prospective employers that you’ve mastered the skills to be an outstanding pharmacy tech, and that you’ll be ready to do your job from Day One.
+Not only does this certification show prospective employers that you’ve mastered the skills to be an outstanding pharmacy tech, but you’ll also be prepared to do your job from Day One.

-Some pharmacy techs later go back to school to become a pharmacist.
-It’s a seamless transition to apply the skills you’ve learned as a tech into a career as a pharmacist.
+Some pharmacy techs go back to school to get their pharmacy degree.
+This is a great transition that encourages professionals to apply the skills they’ve learned towards a career as a pharmacist.

-If you’re in the New Jersey area, check out the AIMS pharmacy technician program and contact us today to jump-start your future career.
+If you’re in the New Jersey area, contact us today to jumpstart your future career.